-The Company currently has the following wholly-owned subsidiaries: Nevada Copper, Inc. ("NCI") (formerly Pumpkin Copper Inc.), incorporated on February 2, 2006 in Nevada, USA; 0607792 B.C.
-Ltd. ("607792 BC") (formerly 607792 British Columbia Ltd.), which was incorporated on May 26, 2000 in British Columbia, dissolved on February 4, 2008 and was restored in British Columbia on June 22, 2010; and Lion Iron Corp., incorporated in Nevada, USA, on June 4, 2012.
-NCI is the manager of and holds a 100% interest in the following subsidiaries: NC Farms LLC, formed in the State of Nevada on March 13, 2014 and NC Ditch Company LLC, formed in the State of Nevada on April 8, 2014.
+The Company currently has the following wholly owned subsidiaries: Nevada Copper, Inc. ("NCI") (formerly Pumpkin Copper Inc.), incorporated on February 2, 2006 in Nevada, USA; 0607792 B.C.
+Ltd. ("607792 BC") (formerly 607792 British Columbia Ltd.), incorporated on May 26, 2000 in British Columbia, dissolved on February 4, 2008, and restored in British Columbia on June 22, 2010; and Lion Iron Corp., incorporated in Nevada, USA, on June 4, 2012.
+NCI is the manager of and holds a 100% interest in the following subsidiaries: NC Farms LLC, formed in the State of Nevada on March 13, 2014, and NC Ditch Company LLC, formed in the State of Nevada on April 8, 2014.

-607792 BC was acquired by the Company pursuant to a reverse take-over transaction with the shareholders of 607792 BC which was completed on August 15, 2006.
-607792 BC held all the rights under an option agreement (the "PHC Option") dated December 1, 2005 with RGGS Land & Minerals, Ltd., LP ("RGGS") in respect of an option to enter into a lease with RGGS in and to certain fee land and patented lode mining claims (the "Fee Land and Patented Claims") which comprise a portion of the Pumpkin Hollow development project (the "Project", or the "Pumpkin Hollow Project") situated in Lyon County, Nevada.
+The Company acquired 607792 BC pursuant to a reverse take-over transaction with the shareholders of 607792 BC which was completed on August 15, 2006.
+607792 BC held all the rights under an option agreement (the "PHC Option") dated December 1, 2005, with RGGS Land & Minerals, Ltd., LP ("RGGS") in respect of an option to enter into a lease with RGGS in and to certain fee land and patented lode mining claims (the "Fee Land and Patented Claims") which comprise a portion of the Project situated in Lyon County, Nevada.
 On May 4, 2006, 607792 BC exercised its rights under the PHC Option and entered into a lease agreement (the "Lease Agreement") with RGGS in respect of the exploration and development of the Fee Land and Patented Claims comprising part of the Project, details of which are further described below.

-NCI was a wholly-owned subsidiary of 607792 BC and staked certain additional unpatented Federal lode mining claims (the "Unpatented Claims") which comprise a portion of the Project.
-607792 BC assigned all of its interest in and to the Lease Agreement to the Company prior to its dissolution on February 4, 2008 and upon the dissolution of 607792 BC, NCI became a direct wholly-owned subsidiary of the Company.
+NCI was a wholly owned subsidiary of 607792 BC and staked certain additional unpatented Federal lode mining claims (the "Unpatented Claims") which comprise a portion of the Project.
+607792 BC assigned all of its interest in and to the Lease Agreement to the Company prior to its dissolution on February 4, 2008, and upon the dissolution of 607792 BC, NCI became a direct wholly owned subsidiary of the Company.
 In July 2009, the Company assigned the Lease Agreement to NCI.